Kharosthi: Vowels and syllables

-Kharoshthi on a coin of Indo-Greek king Artemidoros Aniketos, reading Maues, King of kings and son of Artemidorus, (𐨪𐨗𐨟𐨁𐨪𐨗𐨯𐨨𐨆𐨀𐨯𐨤𐨂𐨟𐨯𐨕𐨪𐨿𐨟𐨅𐨨𐨁𐨡𐨆𐨪𐨯).
+Kharosthi on a coin of Indo-Greek king Artemidoros Aniketos, reading Maues, King of kings and son of Artemidorus, (𐨪𐨗𐨟𐨁𐨪𐨗𐨯𐨨𐨆𐨀𐨯𐨤𐨂𐨟𐨯𐨕𐨪𐨿𐨟𐨅𐨨𐨁𐨡𐨆𐨪𐨯).

 Kharosthi includes only one standalone vowel character, which is used for initial vowels in words.
 Other initial vowels use the a character modified by diacritics.
 Each syllable includes the short /a/ sound by default, with other vowels being indicated by diacritic marks.

 Long vowels are marked with the diacritic 𐨌.
 An anusvara 𐨎 indicates nasalization of the vowel or a nasal segment following the vowel.
 A visarga 𐨏 indicates the unvoiced syllable-final /h/.
 It can also be used as a vowel length marker.
 A further diacritic, the double ring below 𐨍 appears with vowels -a and -u in some Central Asian documents, but its precise phonetic function is unknown.

 Salomon has established that the vowel order is /a e i o u/, akin to Semitic scripts, rather than the usual vowel order for Indic scripts /a i u e o/.